 - Helps align the pickup points and identify where the feeders are. albeit you’ve got the mechanical position of the parts correct, you’ll be off by a millimeter. the matter occurs when the part is simply half a millimeter.

-4.3 Speed of placement
+4.3 Speed of Placement

 This is important because it decides the productivity that you simply could get out of your machine.

-More importantly, the desktop pick and place machine provided by ElectronicsTalk can reach a maximum actual placement speed of 13,000 CPH, which is one of the best models among the same class in the world.
+More importantly, the desktop pick and place machine provided by ElectronicsTalk can reach a maximum actual placement speed of 13,000 CPH, which is one of the best models in the same class in the world.

 When the desktop pick and place machine mounts both RC and chip components together, the 4 spindles will be combined to work and reach an actual speed of 5,000 CPH.